Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/02_introduction-to-conjugation.md

 |  **Y'all / Þið**  |       bake      |       bak**ið**       |     bak**ed**    |    bök**uðuð**\**   |
 | **They / Þeir\*** |       bake      |        baka       |     bak**ed**    |    bök**uðu**\**    |

 *These subjects are hiding other versions depending on gender.
-You will learn more about these subjects in the lesson *conjugation charts*.
+You will learn more about these subjects in the lesson "conjugation charts".
 **These words are experiencing umlaut.
 You will learn more about umlaut in a later lesson.

 Using the chart above, translate the following into Icelandic: